 When should an athlete contact you, what is the best way? (age, grade, time of year, email, phone, or other)

-End of junior season or early spring of Junior year (via email).
+End of junior or early of Junior year (via email).

 Related: 5 Important Email Tips During the Recruitment Process